-Fig. 13.
+Figure 13.
 Mode II interlaminar fracture toughness for the GRE and SSA-GRE composites.

 3.5.
 Mechanisms of mode II interlaminar toughness

 The ENF specimen was applied to mode II loading creates maximum shear stress causes crack initiation and propagation in a form of crack moving from the crack tip at the ﬁlm insert to mid-span of the specimen.
-The cross-section of the specimens were inspected by optical microscope for the GRE and SSA-GRE composites (Fig. 14(a) and (b)) at a place near the crack tip point.
-As shown in Fig. 14(a), the glass fibers are exposed during crack propagation between the surface of the fabric material and the matrix, while Fig. 14(b) illustrates the plastically deformed zones keep good adhesion for SSA particle/fiber/epoxy system.
-Chai [37, 38] introduced similar procedure for presenting the plastic shear deformation, which is the main parameter in controlling mode II interlaminar toughness.
+The cross-section of the specimens were inspected by optical microscope for the GRE and SSA-GRE composites (Figure 14(a) and (b)) at a place near the crack tip point.
+As shown in Figure 14(a), the glass fibers are exposed during crack propagation between the surface of the fabric material and the matrix, while Figure 14(b) illustrates the plastically deformed zones keep good adhesion for SSA particle/fiber/epoxy system.
+Chai [37–38] introduced similar procedure for presenting the plastic shear deformation, which is the main parameter in controlling mode II interlaminar toughness.